-Goldgroup also transferred to Almaden its 40% interest in the El Cobre property.
+On October 14, 2011 the Company completed the sale of its 30% interest in the Caballo Blanco property to Goldgroup Mining Inc. ("Goldgroup).
+As part of the transaction, Goldgroup also transferred to Almaden its 40% interest in the El Cobre property.
 The Company now owns a 100% interest in the El Cobre subject to a sliding scale royalty payable to a third party.

-The 100% owned (subject to a 0.5% NSR) El Cobre project is located adjoining the Caballo Blanco project in Veracruz State, Mexico.
+El Cobre project is located adjoining the Caballo Blanco project in Veracruz State, Mexico.